Wednesday, April 29, 2026

 This is what urban bicycle fashion looked like 20 years ago.
 Here's a 4-minute video from back in the day that shows a process that a lot of people followed -----> Link

-I'm not here to mock the bike's previous owner.
-They were just having fun with their bike.
+I'm not here to mock the hipsters.
+They were just having fun with their bikes.
 Can't knock them for that.
-But I can try to knock some of the 2006 off of there.
+But I can try to knock some of the 2006 off of here.

 Hey, that doesn't look too bad.